snikproject/snik.eu/README.md

 Docker may run in it's own virtual machine under MacOS and not thus not forward `--network="host"` to the network of the machine itself.
 While the default way of port mapping in Docker using the `-p 4000:4000` gets forwarded to the local host under MacOS, this does not work with the underlying Jekyll server of this website.
 Thus, there may not be a way to preview the docker build using `jekyll serve` on MacOS.
-However you can still build it using Docker and use a local webserver to preview the _site folder.
+However you can still build it using Docker and use a local webserver to preview the `_site` folder.

 ## Explanation for non-developer Windows users

 The SNIK website does not have a WYSIWYG editor like WordPress or Drupal, because it was originally maintained by the SNIK developers, for whom this way had many advantages, such as speed, simplicity, flexibility, stability, versioning and more.
 For example, even if the server crashes and all data and backups are lost, the newest state of the website or any earlier version can be instantly restored.
-This website is not designed to be changed by non-technical users, but if you want to make a small change after the end of the project and the developers are not reachable but you work with Windows and don't have technical knowledge and can't install the development tools (Git and either Ruby or Docker), you can follow this guide.
+This website is not designed to be changed by non-technical users.
+If you still want to make a small change after the end of the project and the developers are not reachable but you work with Windows and don't have technical knowledge and can't install the development tools (Git and either Ruby or Docker), you can follow this guide.

 This is the Git repository where the source code for the SNIK website is hosted.
 The website is not just static HTML, which you can put on an HTML webserver directly, but instead it is written in [Markdown](https://www.markdownguide.org/), an easy to read text format that is transformed into HTML.